Speaker: Rep should resign amid sexual misconduct report

-Tennessee Republican House Speaker Beth Harwell wants a lawmaker to resign after three women have accused him in a news report of sexual misconduct as their high school basketball coach decades ago.
+Republican House Speaker Beth Harwell wants a lawmaker's resignation after three women have accused him in a report of sexual misconduct as their high school basketball coach decades ago.

 Hours before WSMV-TV's report Tuesday, Harwell spokeswoman Kara Owen told the station Harwell thinks Republican Rep. David Byrd should resign.
 In the report, two women allege Byrd inappropriately touched them.
 The third said Byrd tried to.